Here’s Why a Grown-Up Bath Is the Stress Melter You Need Right Now

 - Leave the bubbles to the kids and add essential oils (try one to two drops of these calming scents), or try luscious bath oils and bath bombs.
 We’re loving Farmaesthetics Midnight Honey Bath & Beauty Oil, with sweet soy oil, honey, and vitamin E that conditions the skin, and Art Naturals Bath Bombs, with shea and cocoa butter for moisturization.

-- Add the healing element of Epsom salt.
+- Add the healing element of Epsom salt for a bath soak.
 “Soaking in hot water can help relieve any muscle aches and pains you have,” Larson says.
 “Epsom salt has magnesium in it, which enters the skin and which the muscles absorb, further helping your body to relax.”

 While you might be tempted to quickly leave your bath and return to normal life, Larson recommends forcing yourself to stay in the water until it cools down.
 “It’s okay to be selfish and take time for yourself to relax,” she says.